Skip to main content

 Subfloor preparation (Days 5–10)

 Subfloor leveling.
 Underlayment install.
 Vapor barrier on slab-on-grade where applicable.
-Schluter Ditra under tile areas.
+Schluter Ditra uncoupling membrane on cement-board subfloor under any tile install in pre-1965 Sunset homes.

 Hardwood refinish or install (Days 10–25)